khoi0102/TripLog/README.md

 TripLog

-The code provided appears to be a Java program that analyzes trip data stored in a CSV file.
-It includes classes and methods to read trip data, perform stop detection using two different heuristics, calculate various trip statistics, and visualize the trip on a map using JMapViewer.

-The code provided appears to be a Java program that analyzes trip data stored in a CSV file.
+A Java program that analyzes trip data stored in a CSV file.
 It includes classes and methods to read trip data, perform stop detection using two different heuristics, calculate various trip statistics, and visualize the trip on a map using JMapViewer.

 The TripPoint class represents a point in a trip and contains attributes for time, latitude, and longitude.
 It also includes methods for distance calculation, speed calculation, and other trip-related calculations.